NARM:

 - Eased chronic shame, guilt, and self-blame

-- Increased emotional intelligence, clarity and depth
+- Increased emotional clarity and depth

 - Strengthened sense of self-worth and agency